zed-industries/zed/docs/src/configuring_zed__key_bindings.md

 We have a growing collection of pre-defined keymaps in [zed repository's keymaps folder](https://github.com/zed-industries/zed/tree/main/assets/keymaps).

+A selection of base keymaps is available in the welcome screen under the "Choose a keymap" option.

+Additionally, you can change the base keymap from the command palette - `⌘-Shift-P` - by selecting the "welcome: toggle base keymap selector" command.

 ## Custom key bindings

 ### Accessing custom key bindings